claritychallenge/clarity/README.md

 ## Current Events

+- The 3rd Clarity Enhancement Challenge is now open. :fire::fire:
+  - Visit the [challenge website](https://claritychallenge.org/docs/cec3/cec3_intro) for more details.
+  - Join the [Clarity Challenge Group](https://groups.google.com/g/clarity-challenge) to keep up-to-date on developments.
-- The ICASSP 2024 Cadenza Challenge (CAD_ICASSP_2024) is now open. :fire::fire:
+- The ICASSP 2024 Cadenza Challenge (CAD_ICASSP_2024) will be presented at ICASSP 2024.
   - Join the [Cadenza Challenge Group](https://groups.google.com/g/cadenza-challenge) to keep up-to-date on developments.
   - Visit the Cadenenza Challenge [website](https://cadenzachallenge.org/) for more details.
 - The first Cadenza Challenge (CAD1) is closed.
   - Subjective Evaluation is underway. :new:
-- The 2nd Clarity Prediction Challenge (CPC2) is now open.   :fire::fire:
+- The 2nd Clarity Prediction Challenge (CPC2) is now closed.
-  - Join the [Clarity Challenge Group](https://groups.google.com/g/clarity-challenge) to keep up-to-date on developments.
-  - Visit the Clarity Challenge [website](https://claritychallenge.org/) for more details.
-  - Evaluation tools and a baseline system will be available shortly.
 - The 4th Clarity Workshop will be held as a satellite event of Interspeech 2023.
 For details visit the [workshop website](https://claritychallenge.org/clarity2023-workshop/).

 ## Installation